Skip to main content

 • Cube size risk: IS_NA expands to a fully expanded cube and can hit maximum cube size.

-• Multi-part logic is hard to debug: split logic into helper nodes (one condition per node), then combine with AND / OR.
+• Multi-part logic is hard to debug: split logic into helper nodes, then combine with AND or OR.

 • Between logic: make it explicit with AND(GTE(...), LTE(...)) rather than relying on a single comparison.

-• Missing vs zero confusion: review Troubleshooting guide (missing value behavior).
+• Missing vs zero confusion: review Troubleshooting guide when results look unexpectedly false or empty.

 Related sections